maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/02-importing-data.md

 - "How do I read data types like JSON & XML?"
 objectives:
 - "Understand commmon types of structured data"
-- "Understand concepts realted to APIs
+- "Understand concepts realted to APIs"
 keypoints:
 - "How to read structured data types: JSON & XML"
 - "What are parameters"